camroncade/inplace-editing/README.md

 This is currently a work in progress and probably should be used carefully.

+Use this by including `editor.js` with whichever method you like best.

-Initialize your code however you want.
-Calling `Manager.init()` will scan the page for `ip-field` tags and attach on-click even listeners.
-I'll probably end up renaming `Manager` to something more descriptive.
+Initialize the package by calling `Manager.init()`.
+This scans the page for `ip-field` tags and attaches on-click event listeners.
+(I'll probably end up renaming `Manager` to something more descriptive.)

 ```html
 <script>